AdamDunlop/instagrid/README.md

 Gulp -- efficient file organization, file minification, browser sync, SASS processing Git and GitHub

-The most challenging, yet most valuable piece I learned was how to use Gulp and Flex-box to add new dimesions to coding.
+The most challenging, yet most valuable piece I learned was how to use Gulp and Flex-box to add new dimesions to the project.